takifouhal/swain_cli/docs/RELEASING.md

 ## 5. Verify the release
 1. Wait for the `release` workflow to succeed.
 2. Check the tagged GitHub Release page and confirm all JRE archives plus `.sha256` files exist.
-3. Optionally download an archive (for example `swaggen-jre-linux-x86_64.tar.gz`) and verify its checksum locally.
+3. Optionally download an archive (for example `swain_cli-jre-linux-x86_64.tar.gz`) and verify its checksum locally.
-4. Install the published package from PyPI in a clean environment (e.g. `pipx install swaggen`) and run a quick smoke test with `swaggen doctor` and `swaggen list-generators`.
+4. Install the published package from PyPI in a clean environment (e.g. `pipx install swain_cli`) and run a quick smoke test with `swain_cli doctor` and `swain_cli list-generators`.
 5. Update `plan.md` with release notes or status.

 ## 6. Troubleshooting
 - **Matrix failures**: Re-run the failing job from the Actions UI; Linux ARM64 uses `uraimo/run-on-arch-action` and may flake occasionally.
 - **PyPI upload issues**: Ensure `PYPI_API_TOKEN` is valid, assigned to the project, and stored as an Actions secret.
 - **Windows packaging quirks**: Download the Temurin JDK manually and execute `scripts/build-jre-windows.ps1` via PowerShell to reproduce locally.
-- **Stale caches**: If the embedded JRE changes between releases, warn users to reinstall via `swaggen engine install-jre` or remove the cache directory printed by `swaggen doctor`.
+- **Stale caches**: If the embedded JRE changes between releases, warn users to reinstall via `swain_cli engine install-jre` or remove the cache directory printed by `swain_cli doctor`.

 ## 7. After the release
 - Announce the release (for example in project channels or release notes).